djmgit/loklak_java_api/README.md

 ### Parsing the response

-The various methods in this library returns string containing response from the Loklak API sevice in json formats.
+The various methods in this library returns string containing response from the Loklak API sevice in json format.
-Java does not have any inbuild json parsing library.However there are several external java libraries to parse json.
+Java does not have any inbuilt json parsing library.However there are several external java libraries to parse json.
 One such library is json-simple-1.1.1.jar also present in this repo.
 This library (and many others) can be used to parse the response returned by the library methods.
 An example of parsing the json string response is provided in Sample.java